top of page

 Tech How-to: Fixing a Scratchy Guitar Input Jack in 10 Seconds

-In his workshop, it seemed like he really didn't want to solder, either.
-He took a close look at the nearly-pristine, 20+ years old bass, studied me for a moment, then said "Let's try something else first."
-He wrapped a little sliver of fine grit sandpaper around a thin screwdriver, then gently worked the sandpaper around against the contacts of the input jack for a few seconds.
+In his workshop, it seemed like he really didn't want to deal with soldering, either.
+He took a close look at the nearly-pristine, 20+ years old bass, then he studied me for a moment, as if he was trying to determine how responsible of a guitar owner I might be.
+He then said "Let's try something else first."
+He wrapped a little sliver of fine grit sandpaper tightly around a thin screwdriver.

 Here's the video tutorial: